RaydenSec/IT-Notes/windows_cli.md

 ## tree
 `tree`
-- Display filesystem as a tree hierarchy
+- Display current directory and down as a tree hierarchy

 ## del
 `del`